typings/typings/docs/faq.md

 ```

 Where `typings/{main,browser}.d.ts` is a collection of references to installed definitions.
 Main and browser typings are written to separate directories for `tsconfig.json` exclude support - you can completely exclude both the main or browser typings.

+## Types of Typings

+There are two major types of type definitions - external modules and ambient definitions.
+Typings can install both.
+It supports modules by default, and also supports ambient declarations using the `--ambient` flag.

+An module definition is considered "external" if it has an `import` or `export` declaration at the top-level.
+Everything else can be considered "ambient".
+In the past, without tooling such as Typings, we've relied on writing ambient definitions to define modules using the `declare module '...'` syntax.
+With Typings, it will end up the same (wrapped in `declare module '...'`), but the Typings tool is doing the wrapping so it can manage the dependency tree without namespace conflicts _and_ ensure nothing is leaking into the global namespace (unless it's `--ambient`, that's confirming to Typings you're OK with it polluting the global namespace).